richfelker/semitruck/README.md

 height and 100% infill for best results.
 Everything else can be printed with 0.2 mm layer height, 1.0-1.2 mm shell thickness, and 20% infill.

+The toolhead side top and bottom housing need minor supports for the nuts and bolt heads.
+No other parts need supports.

 Primary development and testing was done with parts printed in PET.